If you are looking to buy a hybrid car thinking it will help you to save money, you better think again.

 There are even stories of hybrid taxi cars whose batteries last more than 300,000 miles!

-The point is, replacing a hybrid battery is rare.
+The truth is, replacing a hybrid battery is rare.
 And when it does happen, the cost to replace one is typically $5,000 or less.

 We will assume that the price of a gallon of gas is $2.50 for regular and that you drive 15,000 miles per year.

-The formula to figure out the cost of gas is annual miles driven multiplied by the cost of a gallon of gas.
+The formula to figure out your annual cost of gas is to take annual miles driven multiplied by the cost of a gallon of gas.
 You then divide this by the average miles per gallon.

-Over the course of a year, the hybrid will save you just over $400 in gas.
+Over the course of a year, the hybrid will save you $425 in gas.